frainmaster/dir_word_searcher/README.md

 #### Patch 1.3 4th Mar 2021
 - Added functionality to be accessible from CLI without the need for the program to be executed.
 - Implemented code linting onto main file using [pycodestyle](https://pypi.org/project/pycodestyle/), ignoring rule E501.

+#### Patch 1.4 25th Apr 2021
+- Added option G: to search for file or directory names only, without going into files.